-gement of Leadership via working groups (Q1-Q4).
+Engagement of Leadership via working groups (Q1-Q4).

-Student Technology Working Group with School based and District PVP monthly dentified expired Digital Assets and working on a school-by-school eplacement plan

-- Engagement of Leadership has continued via the Student Technology Working Group. - Student device refresh project Expired elementary school Chromebooks have been targeted to be refreshed.
-100 devices have been refreshed, 350 additional have been purchased and will be replaced next quarter. - Virtual Library Learning Commons (Software Catalogue) has moved from planning to active development by vendor partner. - Software intake process beginning to develop through engagement with Student Technology Working Group.
+- Student Technology Working Group with School based and District PVP - Identified expired Digital Assets and working on a school-by-school replacement plan - o Engagement of Leadership has continued via the Student Technology Working Group. - Student device refresh project Expired elementary school Chromebooks have been targeted to be refreshed.
+100 devices have been refreshed, 350 additional have been purchased and will be replaced next quarter. - o Virtual Library Learning Commons (Software Catalogue) has moved from planning to active development by vendor partner. - o Software intake process beginning to develop through engagement with Student Technology Working Group.

-Continue to raise awareness, provide training and implen nent cyber security policy and regulations (G3) (FN).
-Continue to raise awareness, provide training and implem Staff Will: Continue to progress the implementation of security initiatives including: Security and Privacy Training (Q1-Q4).
-Server Vulnerability Management (Q1).
-Password Complexity (Q2).
-Encrypted Secure Email (Q2).
-Multi-factor Authentication (MFA) for staff (Q1-Q4).
-Privileged Identity Management (Q3). ent cyber security policy and regulations (G3) (FN).
-Students will: Benefit from having a safer technology environment that protects the privacy and security of their personal and confidential information.
-Have greater trust in the school's use of digital resources, fostering more engagement.
-Gain confidence in using technology.
-The Organization will show progress by: Metrics on the number of staff who have been trained (Q1-Q4).
-Number of vulnerabilities remediated/patched (Q1-Q4).
-Rollout of encrypted email for staff (Q2).
-Metrics on the number of staff using Multi-Factor Authentication (MFA) (Q3).
-Confirmation of privileged identities being actively managed (Q4).
-The Ori Contin includi Implement the SD62 Ethical Framework to guide decision Staff Will: Develop new templates for Board and Committee meeting packages that include headings to provide information about the ethical implications of the item (Q1).
-Overview templates with the Board of Education and the Executive Team (Q1-Q2).
-Develop an easy-to-read visually appealing graphic of the SD62 Ethical Framework (Q1). making at the Board level (G4) (HC).
-Students will: Benefit from the leadership and direction of a District whose Board of Education considers the ethical impacts of their decisions.
-The Organization will show progress by: Monitor the use of the framework to provide reporting on when it was used, and which ethical aspects were detailed as impacted (Q2-Q4).
-The O D pr ef O Tr O Attend to any updates required and the process to amend following possible revision of the SD62 Values (Q1).
-Monitor the use of the framework and review any aspects that need adjustment (Q1-Q4). • Do Et • At po • O inue to progress the implementation of security initiatives ding:
+- Digital Governance Procedure defined as appropriate (Q3). - (Q4).

+Continue to raise awareness, provide training and implement cyber security policy and regulations (G3) (FN).
+Staff Will: Students will:

+- Continue to progress the implementation of security initiatives including:

+- Security and Privacy Training (Q1-Q4).

+- Server Vulnerability Management (Q1).

+- o Password Complexity (Q2).

+- o Encrypted Secure Email (Q2).

+- Multi-factor Authentication (MFA) for staff (Q1-Q4).

+- Privileged Identity Management (Q3).

+- Benefit from having a safer technology environment that protects the privacy and security of their personal and confidential information. - Have greater trust in the school's use of digital resources, fostering more engagement. - Gain confidence in using technology.

+- Metrics on the number of staff who have been trained (Q1-Q4). - Number of vulnerabilities remediated/patched (Q1-Q4). - Rollout of encrypted email for staff (Q2). - Metrics on the number of staff using Multi-Factor Authentication (MFA) (Q3). - Confirmation of privileged identities being actively managed (Q4).

+Continue to progress the implementation of security initiatives including: